 But why?
 Well, the changes in temperature levels (and sunlight hours) during these seasons will promote more shedding.

 For example, days are shorter in autumn and hence the pug’s coat will be signaled to shed more fur to enable a thicker coat to develop.
-However, the pug will shed their winter coat when the sun shins for extended hours and days become longer.
+However, the pug will shed its winter coat when the sun shines for extended hours and days become longer.

 6. Parasites like Ringworm